 Just as the quality of the beer is important, so is the quality of lemonade.

 Sure, you could use one of those popular lemonade mixes or purchase a pre-mixed bottle from the store, but the best lemonade is going to be made from scratch.

-Now, if homemade lemonade scares you, just look at how easy it really is to make at home.
-Fresh lemon juice, sugar and water; that is you need and it mixes up just as quickly as any of those powdered mixes.
+Now, if homemade lemonade scares you, you should know how easy it really is to make at home.
+Fresh lemon juice, sugar and water: that is all you need and it mixes up just as quickly as any of a powdered mix.
 It also produces a more refreshing lemonade with natural flavors and you know exactly what is in it.

 Squeezing fresh juice is probably the one step that keeps people from enjoying fresh lemonade, but that is easy as well.
 Maybe you can even get the kids to help and reward them with an afternoon lemonade party, saving your portion for a shandy, of course.

 What About Shandy Beers?

 It has been quite popular in recent years for brewers to release a summer shandy or radler beer.
 Many of these retain the lemon flavor of the shandy recipe, though a few opt for grapefruit or other citrus fruits and a few add ginger for a nice contrast.